Bazar-Platform/.github/profile/README.md

 ---

-## Lab 2: Scaling Bazar.com with Replication, Caching, and Containerization
+## Lab 2: Scaling Bazar with Replication, Caching, and Containerization

 ### Objectives